pieris98/Protify/README.md

 ### ProteinGym Benchmarking

-Protify includes a zero-shot pipeline for the ProteinGym DMS benchmark and a standardized performance summary.
+Protify includes a zero-shot pipeline for the ProteinGym DMS benchmark with a standardized performance summary.

 - Run zero-shot scoring on ProteinGym substitutions
   ```console